antbern/gridmap-slam-robot/README.md

 In the future i intend to possibly move away from my own implementation of the SLAM algorithm to an existing one and maybe even to ROS.

 [Here](https://photos.app.goo.gl/9LCzzc31TMR4rb7r5) is a link to a video of the robot in action.
-As you can see, the implementation cind of works, but still need much improvement to really be useable.
+As you can see, the implementation kind of works, but still need much improvement to be really useable.
 My goal is to eventually have a robot that can wander around autonomously, creating a map of the environment!

 ## Useful links and resources on the subject